-Our home was build in the 50’s.
+Our home was build in the ’50s.
 About 8 years ago it was in foreclosure and in bad shape.
 A family bought it and did basic renovations.
-They did a great job, but some of the house still looked dated and just wasn’t our style.
+They did a great job, but some of the houses still looked dated and just wasn’t our style.
 The living room has a huge floor to ceiling window which I love.
-It also has a fireplace with a built in stove.
+It also has a fireplace with a built-in stove.
 The previous owners had built solid wood bookcases all along one whole wall.
 Seth and I both agreed that we wanted to pull them out.
-They were well built, but we wanted the room to feel more clean and less cluttered.
+They were well built, but we wanted the room to feel cleaner and less cluttered.
 We needed to paint the walls and update the fireplace also.
 The flooring isn’t our favorite, but it’s fine.
 We don’t want to put in the big dollars to update it right now.
 Here’s what it looked like when we bought it.
 I forgot to take a “before” photo so this is from the listing.

-I knew I didn’t want to spend much money, but I also wanted to do as much of the updates completely toxic free as I could.
+I knew I didn’t want to spend much money, but I also wanted to do as much of the updates completely toxic-free as I could.
 The more I become aware of how toxins creep into our everyday life, the more determined I become to do what I can to keep them out.
-Obviously, pulling out the built in shelves was toxic free.
-It just took a crow bar, drill, and some muscle.
-We were actually able to reuse some of them in our guest unit that we rent out as an AirBNB.
+Obviously, pulling out the built-in shelves was toxic-free.
+It just took a crowbar, drill, and some muscle.
+We were actually able to reuse some of them in the guest unit that we rent out as an Airbnb.
 The rest of the shelves we either got rid of on Craigslist or put back in our barn for future use somewhere else.

-I knew you could use conventional paint on brick, but I really wanted to go toxic free.
+I knew you could use conventional paint on brick, but I really wanted to go toxic-free.
 I’ve used milk paint on furniture in the past, and I read a few blogs where people had used it on brick.
 I thought I’d give it a try.
 I emailed the company I use, Old Fashioned Milk Paint, and the owner emailed me back and assured me the paint would work great on brick.
-I didn’t even need to seal it afterwards.
+I didn’t even need to seal it afterward.